Learn-Write-Repeat/Open-contributions/Chaithanya_Python_PythonBasics.md

-# Introduction to Python Basics
+# Introduction to Python

+Python is an open source programming language.
+It is a good programming language for beginners.
+Writing programs in Python takes less time than in some other languages like C, C++, Java.

+## Why Python ? :thinking:

+:smiley: * **Easy to read and learn:**